jlph79/CTRT_DataForSeo_GoogleMaps/README.md

    - **In Queue or Processing**: Wait and retry
    - **Error**: Log error and exit

-For a detailed understanding, refer to the `data_collection.py` script and the accompanying flowchart.
+For a detailed understanding, refer to the `GoogleMapsEndPoint_raw.py` script and the accompanying flowchart.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.